top of page

 Throughout Shig and Akemi's long career, their focus has always been on supporting the Japanese Canadian community and delighting customers with authentic and delicious Japanese food.
 Now they are excited for the business to continue on with new leadership in the family.
 The business is led by Shig and Akemi's son-in-law, Jeff, and his children (Shig & Akemi's grandchildren) Megan and Ryan.

-Learn more about the Hirai family, check out the story series "Exile and Back: The Story of the Hirai Family" by Discover Nikkei here
+To learn more about the Hirai family, check out the story series "Exile and Back: The Story of the Hirai Family" by Discover Nikkei here

 Blast from the Past!